Luxury Law Summit – Tuesday 15 May – Ham Yard Hotel, London

 - The impact that these advances in technology are having on the online sale of beauty products

-- Acquisition opportunities that are turning beauty companies technology companies
+- Acquisition opportunities that are turning beauty companies into technology companies

 12.00 Luxury Takeaways